jsgounot/floria_analysis_workflow/README.md

 ### Configuration file

-A configuration file is requiered to run the pipeline, and examples of configuration files can be found within the `config` folder.
+A configuration file is required to run the pipeline, and examples of configuration files can be found within the `config` folder.
 A description of configuration file is defined in [a dedicated markdown file](config_desc.md).

 ### Running the pipeline